Maanaadu: Critical response

-The film received positive reviews from critics and audience.
-M. Suganth of The Times of India gave a rating of 4 out on 5 and wrote "Venkat Prabhu superbly Indian-ises the time loop concept and delivers an edge-of-the-seat masala movie.
+Maanaadu received highly positive reviews from critics.

+M. Suganth of The Times of India gave 4 out of 5 stars and wrote "Venkat Prabhu superbly Indian-ises the time loop concept and delivers an edge-of-the-seat masala movie.
 After the set-up, the film moves at a breakneck pace, hardly letting go of either momentum and drama."
 Srivatsan S. of The Hindu stated that, "[Venkat Prabhu] takes a mainstream Hollywood trope and converts it into a masala film, thereby making the final product look refined [...]
 Part of the reason why Maanaadu is thrilling is because, in essence, it is good masala that hides behind the facade of time-loop".
-Sudhir Srinivasan of Cinema Express rated the same and said "Maanaadu has two stars—TR Silambarasan and SJ Suryah—and no duets, love stories, punch dialogues, or why, even fight sequences that threaten your suspension of disbelief.
+Sudhir Srinivasan of Cinema Express wrote "Maanaadu has two stars—TR Silambarasan and SJ Suryah—and no duets, love stories, punch dialogues, or why, even fight sequences that threaten your suspension of disbelief.
 Venkat Prabhu reposes his faith squarely in the joys emergent from the time-loop idea and brings out an ace each time.
 Every time Khaaliq dies and gets reborn, the story explores a new idea.
 And yet, Venkat Prabhu manages to tie all these iterations and their events into a clever mystery that must be solved by Khaaliq, one step at a time."
 Ranjani Krishnakumar of Film Companion wrote, "Maanaadu is entertaining not because the two leads are smart, but because they are ridiculously ordinary [...]
-Maanaadu is not the best sci-fi film you’ll ever see.
-In fact, it’s hardly the genre film.
-It’s a mainstream film that uses a sci-fi trope for its convenience."
+Maanaadu is not the best sci-fi film you'll ever see.
+In fact, it's hardly the genre film.
+It's a mainstream film that uses a sci-fi trope for its convenience."